ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 ## Tracking events for the KMIP for VMware service
 {: #at-events-kmip}

-When you manage keys for the KMIP for VMware service, an event is generated and sent to a global domain or to an instance of the service in the location where the service is provisioned.
+When you manage keys for the KMIP for VMware service, an event is generated.
+The event is sent to a global domain or to an instance of the service in the location where the service is provisioned.
 For more information, see [Monitoring global and location-based events](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-monitor_events#mon_def_event_type).

 The following table provides the actions that generate and send events for the KMIP for VMware service.